 For starters, sloppy handwriting is just hard to read.
 There’s no point in handwriting all of your thank you cards if the recipient can’t even make out what it says.

 Likewise, sloppy writing is often the result of being in a rush.
 When you rush through your notes, the writing turns out terribly.
-If you can tell it’s been rushed, the reader will likely be able to tell as well.
+If you can tell it’s been rushed, the reader will likely be able to tell as well, and they may feel that you don’t care.
+For writing a wedding thank you card, for example, you don’t want to make people feel unappreciated.

 Be sure to take your time when writing your notes.
 If you know you have poor handwriting, this may mean setting aside extra time and really focusing on slowing things down.
 It can feel like a tedious process, but it’s truly worth the time and effort to get a nice-looking result.